ciberado/git-workshop/130-reflog.md

 * Desperated, he calls Alice.
-And she encourage him to use a more sophisticated version of the `log` command that will include the references that have been generated recently, even if they are not part of the branch history anymore
+And she encourage him to use a more sophisticated version of the `log` command that will include the references that have been generated recently, even if they are not part of the branch history anymore (instead of `git log -g` it is also possible to use `git reflog`)

 ```bash
 git log -g --oneline